Brian Zembic: Untitled movie

 In a 2005 interview, Zembic stated that starting in 1999, there was a movie in the works about his story.
 Fox Searchlight Pictures bought the rights to his story.
 The script has been completed and various stars have been attached like Drew Carey and David Duchovny.
 Zembic says part of the reason he hasn't had the implants removed is that "... every year when they renewed the rights, they kept saying, 'Keep the tits so you can appear at the end of the movie.
 It'll be really cool.'"
 But David Higgins the producer attached to the film says, "I'm not insisting that he keep his implants in; it's completely up to him," he says.
 "It would be great for marketing, of course, but we can always find another way."

 Family

-In 2000, Zembic fathered a daughter, Mika with his then-wife.
-When asked about her father's mammaries Mika said, "I know why you have boobs: Uncle Mike paid you money to put them in."
-In a 2006 interview, he said that Mika was one of the few reasons he would have the implants taken out: if they caused her to be bullied in school, he would have them removed.
+In 2000, Zembic fathered a daughter, Mika, with his then-wife.
+When asked about her father's breasts, Mika said, "I know why [Zembic has] boobs: Uncle Mike paid [Zembic] money to put them in".
+In a 2006 interview, he said that Mika was one of the few reasons he would have the implants taken out; if they caused her to be bullied in school, he would have them removed.